mark-durbin-ucf/git-novice/reference.md

 ## Glossary

 {:auto_ids}
+add
+:   To stage changes that you wish to commit.
+You can commit all the files that have been modified since your last commit, or just one.
+The `git add` command is used to stage changes you wish to commit.

+branch
+:   A branch in Git is a lightweight movable pointer to a commit.
+While working on a project, collaborators may make numerous branches to separate workflows such as feature development or bug fixes.

 changeset
 :   A group of changes to one or more files that are or will be added
     to a single [commit](#commit) in a [version control](#version-control)